+But they’re not going to get a girlfriend.
+If they do, it’s likely to be shallow, unfulfilling, and short-lived.
 That’s because ‘nice’ is what you do when you’re scared to be who you really are.

 Nice is a tool.
 It’s a predetermined set of behaviors that can be followed in casual social situations in order to avoid awkwardness and hurt feelings.
 It’s a default setting, and one that works really, really well for 90% of your life—in the office, going to the bank, meeting someone new, walking down the street.

 It also separates us from the real, authentic experience we’re having every moment.
 It gives us an excuse not to share that authentic experience with the people who are experiencing it with us.
 Because it’s pre-set and default, it’s autopilot.
-It’s a way for us to cop out.
+It’s a way for us to cop-out.
 Nice is a way to momentarily disown the dirty ugly parts of ourselves that we are so afraid others will see.